Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ### Determining if the assembly has finished

-After leaving it severa lhours, Flye should have finished assembling.
+After leaving it several hours, Flye should have finished assembling.

 If you remained connected to the instance during the process you will be able to tell it has finished because you get the following output in your terminal when the command has finished.